Special reception needs of vulnerable groups

 While the Irish Refugee Council welcomed the introduction of the programme, a number of concerns were raised in respect of both the process and procedure by which vulnerability assessments are currently being conducted.
 Through its casework, the Irish Refugee Council noted inconsistencies in the manner in which assessments are carried out, as well as a lack of follow-up supports in line with applicant’s identified needs.

-While an optional health screening is provided at Balseskin, this is only a preliminary health screening and does not constitute a vulnerability assessment.
-The Regulations also provide for a further assessment to take place at any stage during the asylum process where the Minister considers it necessary to do so in order to ascertain whether the recipient has special reception needs.[4]
-A formal process for ongoing assessment of vulnerabilities and special reception needs has not been introduced by year-end, although practitioners in the area have begun to make representations in reliance on this aspect of the Regulations.
+While an optional health screening is provided to residents at Balseskin and also at Citywest Transit Hub, this is only a preliminary health screening and does not constitute a vulnerability assessment.
+The Regulations also provide for a further assessment to take place at any stage during the asylum process where the Minister considers it necessary to do so in order to ascertain whether the recipient has special reception needs.[6]

 Reception of unaccompanied children